ghfri-code/Housing-Price-Prediction/README.md

 | sqft_lot15 | The square footage of the land lots of the nearest 15 neighbors |

 ## Data Analysis
 The exploratory phase will also focus on the questions such as:
 What location in the county has the highest property value?
-Which neighborhoods contain the most valuable real estate?
 What aspects of the property bring value?
+Does the number of bathrooms affect property value?
 Do renovations affect property values?

 ![logo](images/fig1.png)
 Analyzing the average property values per zip code shows the neighborhood with the highest average property values.
 Most properties in these neighborhoods double the average property value of King County with the average property.
 Furthermore, Medina has the highest price the average property value in Medina is about quadrupling that of King County average.

 ![logo](images/fig3.png)
 The distribution is positively skewed.
 Most homes are priced around $500,000; few are priced over 2 million.

 ![logo](images/fig6.png)